How are foreign currency transactions treated?

 - Select the Accounts you need to update then click Revalue and save.

-How do I enter foreign currency in QuickBooks online?
+How do I use multi currency in QuickBooks?

 How do I record foreign exchange gain or loss in Quickbooks?